bgord/knowledge/workflow.md

 - assign it for every project at the end of the day
 - it should have the highest priority
 - it should be small enough to make me not run away from it

+### Refinement

+1. Should happen everyday in the evening, and be quick (5 minutes).

+2. Activities to perform:

+- prioritize tasks for the next day
+- move tasks from inbox and assign proper metrics
+- add @next-step for one task in each project
+- fix spellings and correct sentences

 ## Journal